Pleochism/pylor/README.md

 exports.setup = () => {
   const restStructure = {

+    // This entire object will be exposed at /api/1.0/items
     items: {
       // Apply middleware at any level to have it apply to all sibling and child nodes
       _middleware: [pylor.sslOn],